 We invite you to become a ‘Friend’ of Horsey Seals

 With no funding to pay the costs of running the organisation, a membership scheme was started to raise income.
-The scheme is changing to a FRIENDS scheme with joiners becoming a ‘Friend’ of Horsey Seals.
+The scheme changed to a FRIENDS scheme in 2018 with joiners becoming a ‘Friend’ of Horsey Seals.
 Membership is annual and the £12 fee pays for the period 1st November to 31st October.
 One fee pays for everyone in the household.
 Visitors who join at Horsey and pay in cash benefit from a reduced fee (£10).
-The fees of new joiners applying from 30th June will be valid from the date we receive their payment until 31st October of the following year.
+The fees of new joiners applying for membership after 30th June will be valid from the date we receive their payment until 31st October of the following year.

-Payment can be made through the website by PayPal, by cheque or Friends can set up a Standing Order arrangement with their bank.
-(FoHS bank details: Co-operative Bank Account no 65534870.
-Sort Code 08-92-99).
+Payment can be made through our website by PayPal, or cheque, or Friends can set up a Standing Order arrangement with their bank.
+Please contact us about Standing Order payment by emailing email@example.com